 Azure Stack HCI solution overview

-Azure Stack HCI is a hyperconverged cluster solution that runs virtualized Windows and Linux workloads in a hybrid on-premises environment.
+Azure Stack HCI is delivered as an Azure service and billed to an Azure subscription.
 Azure hybrid services enhance the cluster with capabilities such as cloud-based monitoring, Site Recovery, and VM backups, as well as a central view of all of your Azure Stack HCI deployments in the Azure portal.
-You can manage the cluster with your existing tools including Windows Admin Center, System Center, and PowerShell.
+You can manage the cluster with your existing tools, including Windows Admin Center and PowerShell.

-Take a few minutes to watch the video on the high-level features of Azure Stack HCI:
+Watch the video on the high-level features of Azure Stack HCI:

-At its core, Azure Stack HCI is a solution that combines the following:
+Azure Stack HCI combines the following:

 - Validated hardware from an OEM partner